Campus Misconduct AttorneysServices

 If I am responsible for violating my college’s code of conduct, should I admit responsibility?

 We would need to learn more about an individual case before recommending whether to admit responsibility.
 (However, in general terms, we find that it is a rare case where someone is actually responsible for what they are accused of doing.)
-Most of the times, there is a miscommunication that needs to be clarified or explained.
+Most of the time, there is a miscommunication that needs to be clarified or explained.
 Or, there might be mitigating circumstances that should be considered by a university.
 These circumstances might not be considered if a student just admits to being responsible for a policy violation.

-We would also need to know if a student has any criminal exposure before any admission is made.
+A local campus misconduct lawyer would also need to know if a student has any criminal exposure before any admission is made.
 That is, whether or not there is any risk of criminal charges being filed.
 If there is some risk, it is better for the student to remain silent and not make an admission to a college investigator or administrator.
 Remember, any statement provided to a college is not protected under any privilege, so law enforcement or a prosecutor can gain access to that information and use the admission as evidence in a criminal investigation or case.

 Why does my university/college not permit character evidence?

 While colleges and universities are not bound by any formal rules of evidence, some principles that shape university policies are based on court rules of evidence.
 Typically, character evidence is excluded when being used as circumstances evidence to prove that a person acted in conformity with their character.
-Just because a student is not likable, does not mean that the student violated a school’s policy.
+Just because a student might not be likable, does not mean that the student violated a school’s policy.
 The converse is also true.
 Just because a person is known for positive character traits does not mean that the person did not violate a policy.

 What are the different types of hearings for college misconduct investigations?